KediDili/VanillaPlusProfessions/features.md

 #### Ignitor (Lv15)
 Furnaces work faster.
 Makes it so that any metal bar is processed %20 faster in both Furnace and Heavy Furnaces.

 For Mod Authors: If you add custom ores and metal bars, you should also make it faster.
 #### Crafter (Lv15)
 #### Archeologist (Lv15)
+Artifacts can be recycled.
+Allows artifacts to be recycled via Recycling Machine.
+The full drops are explained below:
+-
+-
+-
+-
+-
+-
+-
+-
+-

-For Mod Authors: If you add custom artifacts, then you should also add machine rules to Recycle Machine to process your artifacts.
+For Mod Authors: If you add custom artifacts, then you should also add machine rules to Recycling Machine to process your artifacts.
 #### Mineralogist (Lv15)
 #### Appraiser (Lv15)
+Cinder shard nodes drop more cinder shards.
+In vanilla, cinder shard nodes drop 1-3 shards each.
+This profession changes them to drop 2-5 instead.

+For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Enchanter (Lv15)
+Cheaper enchantment of weapons and tools.
+It'll allow you to enchant your weapons and tools using 4 fire quartzes for each enchant attempt, but you still can use prismatic shards too.

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Mining-Combat (Lv20)

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Mining-Foraging (Lv20)

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 ### Combat
 #### Warrior (Lv15)
 #### Berserker (Lv15)